-This is the ultimate list of sensory diet activities for kids created by an OT/Mom.
+This is the ultimate list of sensory diet activities for kids.
 Many ideas can be done with common household items and are easy to use and put into your routine!

 Sensory Diet Activities

 You will find that all of the activities are organized into different groups, please note that there is some crossover, and duplications, as appropriate.

 Many of these activities give sensory input to several senses.
 While there are categories listed (calming, alerting, etc.), please note that these are generalizations.
 It is possible your child could have a different response, as everyone’s sensory system is unique.